enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-basics/tsc-assigning-types.md

 ---
 ## Content

 Assigning types is one of the main features of TypeScript.
-We have shown you how to do this in the previous examples, and now we can check the benefits of this.

 ```ts
 function hello(who: string): void {